RVxLab/hcaptcha/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/rvxlab/hcaptcha/php-cs-fixer.yml?label=Lint&style=flat-square)](https://github.com/RVxLab/hcaptcha/actions/workflows/php-cs-fixer.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/rvxlab/hcaptcha.svg?label=Downloads&style=flat-square)](https://packagist.org/packages/rvxlab/hcaptcha)

+# Looking for a maintainer

+I don't have the intention to maintain this package any longer.
+Captchas only punish the end user and are easily bypassed by bots.

+If someone wants to take over, feel free to open a discussion and tag me in it.

+---

 A package to easily include [HCaptcha](https://hcaptcha.com) in Laravel.

 This project is originally based on [laravel-reCAPTCHA](https://github.com/Dylanchouxd/laravel-reCAPTCHA) and forked from [Scyllaly](https://github.com/scyllaly), who seemingly abandoned the project.